The first fireworks: A roadmap to Population III stars during the Epoch of Reionization through Pair Instability Supernovae: Methodology

 Another source of uncertainty comes from our Pop\ III stellar mass resolution element $M_\mathrm{III,res} \sim 2 \times 10^6 ~ \si{M_\odot}$.
 Indeed, since the expected number of PISNe is directly proportional to the total Pop\ III mass $M_\mathrm{III}$, it is important to carefully estimate the amount of stellar mass produced in a single star-formation event.
 In principle, this could be lower than $M_\mathrm{III,res}$, which should more accurately be interpreted as the amount of extremely metal-poor gas above our density threshold that is available for star formation.
 We can formally express this through an efficiency factor $\eta_\mathrm{III} < 1$:

 and place a lower limit on $\eta_\mathrm{III} \sim 0.01$ from a wealth of simulation data describing the first sites of Pop III star formation in mini-haloes (see \citealt{Bromm_2013} and references therein).
 However, mini-haloes at the Rees-Ostriker cooling threshold \citep{Rees_Ostriker_1977} are known to be very inefficient hosts for star formation, given their shallow potential well.
 We can thus argue that $\eta_\mathrm{III}$ could be larger in more massive haloes at later times, and explore our results for a range of different values of $\eta_\mathrm{III} \geq 0.01$.
-An empirical hint that higher values of $\eta_\mathrm{III}$ (even up to $\eta_\mathrm{III} \simeq 1$) might be allowed at least in some cases is offered by the tentative detection of HeII emission at $\simeq 2.5 ~ \si{kpc}$ from an exceptionally luminous galaxy at $z = 10.6$, that might indicate the presence of a Pop\ III cluster with a top-heavy IMF and a total Pop\ III mass of $6 - 7 \times 10^5 ~ \si{M_\odot}$ \citep{Maiolino_2023}.
+As no available simulation constrains the mass regime we are currently exploring, we allow this parameter to vary up to about an order of magnitude more than our lower limit $\eta_\mathrm{III} = 0.01$.
+An empirical hint that higher values of $\eta_\mathrm{III}$ (even up to $\eta_\mathrm{III} \simeq 0.3$) might be allowed at least in some cases is offered by the tentative detection of HeII emission at $\simeq 2.5 ~ \si{kpc}$ from an exceptionally luminous galaxy at $z = 10.6$, that might indicate the presence of a Pop\ III cluster with a top-heavy IMF and a total Pop\ III mass of $6 - 7 \times 10^5 ~ \si{M_\odot}$ \citep{Maiolino_2023}.
 With this caveat in mind, the average number of PISNe produced by a single Pop\ III stellar population is reduced to $\sim 4000 \, \eta_\mathrm{III}$, for our adopted IMF.

+We emphasize that, although both the Pop\ III IMF and star-formation efficiency are still very uncertain, they only affect the expected number of PISNe through the scaling parameters $\overline{N}_\mathrm{PISN}/M_\mathrm{III}$ and $\eta_\mathrm{III}$.
+Hence, our results can be easily adjusted if further constraints on either quantities will become available.
+In fact, our goal is to provide a framework to estimate the probability of achieving a direct detection of PISNe and using these PISN discoveries to tag sites of late Pop~III star formation close to reionization, rather than compute an exact rate.
+In the following, the case $\overline{N}_\mathrm{PISN}/M_\mathrm{III} = 2.17 \times 10^{-3} ~ \si{M_\odot^{-1}}$ (corresponding to our Salpeter-like IMF in the range [100, 500]~\si{M_\odot}) and $\eta_\mathrm{III} = 0.1$ will be referred to as our ``reference model'', as baseline for our discussion.
+We emphasize that this choice of reference values is for convenience of presentation only, and does not imply that they are the most realistic ones.

 Since Pop\ III stellar particles in our simulations are formed in an instantaneous burst, and Pop\ IIIs with initial masses $m$ in the range [140, 260]~\si{M_\odot} explode as PISNe over a time span $\Delta t_\mathrm{PISN} = \tau(140 ~ \si{M_\odot}) - \tau(260 ~ \si{M_\odot})$, where $\tau(m)$ is the lifetime of a star with initial mass $m$, we can approximately compute the average number of PISNe expected to be seen at a given time $t$ within $\Delta t_\mathrm{PISN}$ as: